 Fort Worth High School was a veritable castle of education.
-The school, located on Daggett Street between Jennings and Hemphill south of downtown, was designed by architects Sanguinet and Haggart and cost $75,000 ($1.9 million today) to build.
+The school, located at 200 South Jennings Avenue between Jarvis and Daggett streets south of downtown, was designed by architects Sanguinet and Haggart and cost $75,000 ($1.9 million today) to build.
 The building also contained the office of the school board.

 The school was located across Jennings Avenue from the Bicocchi Building (lower right).